devcybiko/gregsmithwiki/content/computing/node/startup.md

 I have yet to do any research on React "best practices", but here is my layout for a recent React project:

-- Pupster
+- APPLICATION FOLDER
 	- public (as supplied by `create-react-app`)
 	- src
-		- index.js
+		- index.js - the main file
-		- App.js
+		- App.js - the single page app
 		- components
+			- index.js - a collection of `export` commands used that reference each component (so that you can `import` them)
 			- These are item-level components which should be functions (not Classes).
 As such they are 'presentation' components and have no state.
 		- containers
+		- 			- index.js - a collection of `export` commands used that reference each component (so that you can `import` them)

 			- These are container classes (not functions) that reference the components.
 These are where the state is kept.
 		- pages
 			- These are stateful class components - or not.
 They typically all the components in the `container` and `presentation` folders.